How did Beefeater become the highest-selling gin in the world?

 Pernod Ricard of France acquired Beefeater in 2005.

-30 million bottles of Beefeater were produced in 2007, using 50 tons of wild juniper from Italy and Macedonia, 20 tons of coriander seed from Russia and Bulgaria, orris root from Florence, angelica roots and seeds from Belgium, powdered liquorice from China, three tons of dried Seville orange peel and “slightly less” dried lemon peel.
+30 million bottles of Beefeater were produced in 2007, using 50 tons of wild juniper from Italy and Macedonia, 20 tons of coriander seed from Russia and Bulgaria, orris root from Florence, angelica roots and seeds from Belgium, powdered liquorice from China, three tons of dried Seville orange peel and “slightly less” dried lemon peel as well as almonds from Spain.
 Alcohol spirit was sourced from Greenwich.
 The botanicals are steeped for 24 hours before seven hours redistillation.

 2.9 million cases of Beefeater were sold in the 2017-18 financial year.